Tax credit for investments in new capital assets

 Tax credit on investments in R&D, Technological innovation and Design and aesthetic ideation: common rules

-New tax credits for R&D, technological innovation and ecological transition and design and aesthetic ideation apply to activities carried out and costs sustained from the tax period following the one in course on 31st December 2019.
-Tax credits are available to all enterprises that invest in eligible activities, regardless of the legal form, the economic sector in which they operate, the size and the regime applied for income determination, provided that they are tax resident in Italy.
-Also Italian permanent establishment of companies based abroad can benefit from the tax credits, provided that eligible activities are carried out in Italy and the costs are attributed to the PE.
+New tax credits for R&D, technological innovation and ecological transition and for design and aesthetic ideation apply to activities carried out and costs incurred from the tax period following the one in course on 31 December 2019.
+Such tax credits are available to all enterprises that invest in eligible activities, regardless of the legal form, the economic sector in which they operate (certain limitations are provided for design and aesthetic ideation tax credit, as some eligible activities are for the benefit of companies operating in the specific sectors only, such as those connected with fashion), the size and the regime applied for income determination, provided that they are tax resident in Italy.
+Also, Italian permanent establishment of companies based abroad can benefit from the tax credits, provided that eligible activities are carried out in Italy and the costs are attributed to the PE.

 Despite the regime in force until 2019, the new regulation provided that the cost basis to calculate tax credits must be considered net of any other grants and contributions received for the same eligible expenses.
 As general principle, in case of eligible expenses commissioned to third-parties, even belonging to the same group of the commissioning enterprise, such subjects need to be fiscal residents in Italy, be established in others EU member States, be part of the European Economic Space agreement or be localized in states with which Italy has an agreement for the exchange of information.